martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 kubectl get pods -o wide
 ```

-**NOTE:** It will take a few seconds for the bad pods to be deleted, so they may show as **Terminated** for little some time.
+> It will take a few seconds for the bad pods to be deleted, so they may show as **Terminated** for little some time.

 ![](content/pods2.png)

 > Notice that all the pods are running now, but they're spread across both the system and user nodes.
 The reason for creating user nodes is to seprate your workloads from system utilities.

 7. Update the **workload.yaml** file to add an additional label "**kubernetes.azure.com/mode: user**" to the Node Selector.
-The final _nodeSelector_ section should look like this:
+The final `nodeSelector` section should look like this:

 ```yaml
 nodeSelector: